uktrade/iigb-beta-content/content/beta/industries/food-and-drink-manufacturing/overview/en_US.md

 ## Food and drink research and development in the UK

 The UK pioneered frozen food, ready-meals and instant coffee and continues to transform the way people eat and drink.
-For example, the UK is at the forefront of “functional food” development, creating products with added healthy ingredients.
+For example, the UK is at the forefront of 'functional food' development, creating products with added healthy ingredients.
 The UK’s functional food market was worth around 1.2 billion GBP in 2014 and has grown annually by 13%, from 335 million GBP in 2000.

 Food, drink and tobacco research and development spending was 430 million GBP in the UK in 2015.